shader-slang/shader-slang.github.io/community/index.md

                 <p>We use the <a href="https://github.com/shader-slang/slang/discussions">GitHub discussion page</a> for
                     all community announcements and discussions.
 All community members are welcomed to post questions, ideas, suggestions for new features in the discussion page.
-We will also use the discussion page to
+We will also use the discussion page to announce or provide update on new feature developments.</p>
+                <p>We use <a href="https://khr.io/slangdiscord">Discord</a> for
-                    announce or provide update on new feature developments.</p>
+                     community and developer discussions.
+All community members are welcomed to ask for help, post questions, ideas, and suggestions for new features.
+We will also use to announce or provide update on new feature developments.</p>
                 <a class="btn btn-primary" href="https://github.com/shader-slang/slang/discussions">GitHub
                     Discussions</a>
                 <a class="btn btn-primary" href="https://khr.io/slangdiscord">Discord Discussions</a>